Kavex/ESP32_Smart_Home_IR/README.md

 **How to get IR Codes:**

-Using a TL1838 Infrared Receiver you can get the IR codes from your remotes
+Using a TL1838 Infrared Receiver you can get the IR codes from your remotes on Pin 14

  ![image](https://github.com/user-attachments/assets/87f99944-d237-4088-a1da-7a1b9a7aedc1)

 ESP32 Code under Testing\IR_ReceiverTest\IR_ReceiverTest.ino

+Once the code is uploaded to your ESP32 you can use Serial Monitor in Arduino IDE to check the output

-You can change the pin if you want in the code
+You can change the pin if you want in the code. not all pins work so best to look it up.

 ** Example Codes **